 - “Shutdown” (A2): The unit must be shutdown from this interface before the unit is turned off at the power socket.
 Units should be shut down each day after use.

-- Click on Identification button
+- Click on Identification button.

-- Click Set Identification
+- Click Set Identification.

-Figure B: Zantiks Control Console - Services
+Zantiks Control Console - Services

 - Slots 1-20 - Twenty services can be loaded here at any one time (see Figure B above).
 To run an experiment, click on the relevant slot which lists the experiment/service’s name.
 This service will then be detailed after “Current service” (see Figure A , A3).

-Figure C: Zantiks Console - Administration
+Zantiks Control Console - Administration

-- System update - this links to the ‘System update’ page, for details see the Software updates page.
+- System update - this links to the ‘System update’ page.
+For details see the Software updates page.

 - “Refresh” (C8): This will refresh the connected device’s screen with any updates if the device is dormant for a while.

-- "Capture image" (C9): You can take a still image from the camera by clicking on this button, it will take you to a screen showing the captured image.
-The image will be stored in the Media Directory (see 5C in Figure C above).
+- "Capture image" (C9): A still image can be taken from the camera.
+It will take you to a screen showing the captured image.
+The image will be stored in the Media Directory (see C5 in Figure C above).

-- "Run" (C12): Once the subject ID is set and the experiment is chosen (the correct ‘Current service’ will display on the Home page), click ‘Run’ to start the service.
+- "Run" (C12): Once the subject ID is set and the service is chosen (the correct ‘Current service’ will display on the Home page), click ‘Run’ to start the service.
 Ensure the subject is in the unit!

-- "Stop" (C13): Click ‘Stop’ to stop the service mid-experiment (this is not a pause).
+- "Stop" (C13): Clicking ‘Stop’ will terminate the service mid-experiment.
+This is not a pause.

 Next go the manual, Zanscripts & services, to see how to edit and write your scripts on the unit (via your web browser), load them as services and run your experiments.